idrees95/Project-Sensors/README.md

 Transfer LoadReceiver.py to a sensor that you want it to be a reciever(R) to recieve data from other microbits.
 Transfer LoadSender.py to your other microbit/s.
 Give each microbit a unique id and specify number of seconds between each reading.
 ###### Step3: Connecting the microbits
-Connect the reciever microbit with usb to pc and it should indicate/display "R".
+Connect the reciever microbit with usb to pc and it should indicate/display "R" and don't forget to specify which port you are using in connect.py file on line 14 `port = "/dev/ttyS8"` if not sure which port then run check.py `python3 check.py` in the terminal.
 Connect the other microbits to a battery source provided with microbits and they should display their id's.
 ###### step4: Running the web application
 In e.g cygwin or Powershell terminal navigate your way to where the project is located and run "node index.js" to start the server.
 ###### step5: Open the web application